DDM-Lab/janus/README.md

 followed by `^D` to stop being the user ddmlab.
 Note that `.venv` is just a name of your choice.
-Then create a script, say `start.sh` containing something like
+Then create a script, say `start-my-demo.sh` containing something like

     source .venv/bin/activate
     python run_my_demo.py